-Put up an item for auction and when someone wins the auction, all you do is order the item at wholesale price, enter your customer’s address and the shipping company will deliver the product right to their door step.
-Even better than the ease of operation is that you get to keep the total profit for your charity.
+Put up an item for auction and when someone wins the auction, all you do is order the item at wholesale price, enter your customer’s address and the shipping company will deliver the product right to their doorstep.

 Set up an artificial Christmas tree this winter in your backyard or the local park.
-Post a sign and let your supporters and other community members to hang ornaments and decorations on the tree.
+Post a sign and let your supporters and other community members hang ornaments and decorations on the tree.

 Once they have donated the ornaments and decorations it is time for you to raffle them off starting with the most expensive ones.
 You can also do this during other holidays like Easter and Halloween.